 Poor mindsets often live in fear of taking new risks.

 The rich aren’t gambling with their money, whether it is taking trips to the casinos or taking big risks with penny stocks.
 They are careful to manage risk.
 One way they do this is by having the right insurance coverage.
-They have life insurance, health insurance and disability insurance so that a personal disaster doesn’t wipe them or their families out.
+They have life insurance, health insurance, and disability insurance so that a personal disaster doesn’t wipe them or their families out.
+They won't just start a business or investment without analyzing its profitability.

 They have emergency funds with several months of savings so that they can cover a major unexpected expense without having to go into debt.
 They prioritize protecting themselves over spending money on wants.
 This doesn’t mean they don’t invest in stocks or real estate.
 It means they do their homework before investing money.